 Our warranty is based on the legal requirements set by the country in which the customer lives.
 Should defects occur during this period, we will repair them under your retailer’s warranty.
 The guarantor and contact for claims is always the retailer with which you concluded the purchase transaction.
 We cannot, unfortunately, assume any responsibility for damage caused by improper care and incorrect use.
 Such damage can, however, usually be repaired by us at cost price.

-We recommend that you have your footwear inspected six years after purchase by your specialist retailer or LOWA to look for wear or weak spots in materials or construction due to ageing or general wear and tear.
+We recommend that you have your footwear inspected five years after purchase by your specialist retailer or LOWA to look for wear or weak spots in materials or construction due to ageing or general wear and tear.

 My LOWA boots are defective, but I’m not sure if that qualifies as a warranty claim or a justified complaint?

 Please show any such defect to your specialist LOWA retailer (don’t forget your receipt!).
 Your retailer is also your guarantor and will handle your complaint accordingly within the warranty period.
 Thanks to their expertise, your retailer can best judge what steps to take, or if your boots should be sent for repair.